1948 United States presidential election in Arizona

-Coconino County would not vote Democratic again until 1992, Navajo County not until 1976, whilst Apache, Cochise, Mohave and Pima Counties would next vote Democratic for Lyndon Johnson in 1964.
-This is also the last election where a candidate carried every county in the state, as well as the last time a Democrat won the state with an outright majority.
+As of the 2024 presidential election, this is the last election in which Yavapai County voted for a Democratic presidential candidate.
+Maricopa County would not vote Democratic again until 2020.
+Coconino County would not vote Democratic again until 1992, Navajo County not until 1976, while Apache, Cochise, Mohave and Pima Counties would next vote Democratic for Lyndon Johnson in 1964.

+Nonetheless, Dewey remains the last Republican presidential candidate to never receive Electoral Votes from Arizona.
+Bob Dole received Electoral Votes from the state during his unsuccessful bid for Vice President in 1976, but lost the state in 1996.
+Donald Trump would win the state in 2016, and later in 2024.

+This is also the last election where a candidate carried every county in the state and the last time a Democrat won the state with an outright majority.
 It is also the last time Arizona voted more Democratic than the nation as a whole.

 Arizona would vote Republican in every election thereafter except 1996 and 2020.
-Had Bob Dole won the state in 1996, Arizona would have the longest Republican voting streak for any state in recent political history.
+Arizona has never backed a Democratic nominee who lost the presidential election.